Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Introduction

 From a three-dimensional Fano polytope $P$, we obtain another polytope $P^\circ$, which is called the polar dual.
 The duality between $P$ and $P^\circ$ derives two different families of $K3$ surfaces.
 Namely, we have the family of $S_{P^\circ}$ with small Picard number and the family of $S_P$ with large Picard number.
+Let $S_P$ and $S_{P^\circ}$ are very general members.
 Dolgachev \cite{D} conjectures that $(S_P , S_{P^\circ})$ gives a mirror pair.
-This means that there is a non-trivial relationship between the lattices of $S_P$ and those of $S_{P^\circ}$ (for detail, see Section 1).
+This means that there is a relationship between the lattices of $S_P$ and those of $S_{P^\circ}$ (for detail, see Section 1).
 Here, the $K3$ surface $S_{P^\circ}$ is a hypersurface in a smooth toric Fano three-fold.
-One can apply algebrogeometric techniques to smooth toric varieties.
-Then, it is possible to determine ${\rm NS}(S_{P^\circ})$ systematically.
-Indeed, Koike \cite{K2} and Mase \cite{Mase} determine the N\'eron-Severi lattices for all $S_{P^\circ}$ (see Proposition \ref{PropLatticeDual}).
+By applying a result in algebraic geometry (see Proposition \ref{PropMoishezon}), one can determine ${\rm NS}(S_{P^\circ})$ systematically.
+Indeed, Koike \cite{K2} and Mase \cite{Mase} determine the N\'eron-Severi lattice of $S_{P^\circ}$ for every three-dimensional Fano polytope $P$ (see Proposition \ref{PropLatticeDual}).
 On the other hand, to the best of the authors' knowledge, it is not easy to determine the N\'eron-Severi lattice of $S_P$ for every $P$, because its Picard number is large and its ambient toric variety has singularities.

 The subjects of the present paper are the $K3$ surfaces $S_P$.
 Here, we note that Narumiya and Shiga \cite{NS} determine the lattice structure of $S_P$ if the number of vertices of $P$ is $4$.
-Also, if the number of vertices of $P$ is $5$, the second author \cite{Na} determines the lattice structure of $S_P$ (see also \cite{IIT}).
+Also, if the number of vertices of $P$ is $5$, the second author \cite{Na} determines the lattice structure of $S_P$ (see also \cite{I} and \cite{IIT}).
 In this paper, we will determine the lattice structure of $S_{P}$ for every three-dimensional Fano polytope $P$ with $6,7$ or $8$ vertices.
 Our main theorem is given as follows.

 \begin{thm} Let $P_k$ ($k\in \{1,\ldots,18\}$) be the Fano polytope in Table 1.
-Then, the intersection matrix of the transcendental lattice ${\rm Tr}(S_{P_k})$ is isometric to $U\oplus L_k$, where $U$ is the hyperbolic lattice of rank $2$ and $L_k$ is the lattice in Table 1. \end{thm}
+Then, the intersection matrix of the transcendental lattice ${\rm Tr}(S_{P_k})$ is isometric to $U\oplus L_k$, where $U$ is the hyperbolic lattice of rank two and $L_k$ is the lattice in Table 1. \end{thm}

 Indeed, we will determine the structure of ${\rm NS} (S_{P_k})$ $(k\in \{6,\ldots,18\})$ in Theorem \ref{ThmNSEvident}.
 Theorem \ref{ThmMain} immediately follows from Theorem \ref{ThmNSEvident} (see Corollary \ref{CorTr}).
 Also, this main theorem establishes that the Dolgachev conjecture holds for Fano polytopes.